 Provo Peak is a 12 mile lightly trafficked out and back trail located near Provo, Utah that offers the chance to see wildlife and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, trail running, and camping and is accessible from June until September.
+The trail is primarily used for hiking, trail running, and camping and is best used from June until September.
 Dogs are also able to use this trail.

 Stair climber from Hades!
 I started from the trailhead on Squaw Peak road and it was straight up from there (actually, after you leave the ATV trail).
 Hiking poles are a must, mainly for the descent.
 Beautiful view.